THE 2019 BOATING SEASON IN WATERTON LAKES NATIONAL PARK IS FROM MAY 4 - OCTOBER 19

 - Boat owners that choose to remove their vessel from the lake at any time during the season can have their watercraft re-sealed on egress, thus maintaining the quarantine.

-- Boat owners who choose to move their watercraft to other lakes or otherwise fail to re-seal their vessel on egress will have to re-enter a three-month quarantine period to access the Waterton Lakes again.
+- Boat owners who choose to move their watercraft to other lakes or otherwise fail to re-seal their vessel on egress will have to re-enter a 90-day quarantine period to access Waterton Lakes again.

-- Public access and egress to the lake will be at the townsite marina boat launch only which will be locked at all times;
+- Public access and egress to the lake will be at the townsite marina boat launch only which will be locked at all times.
+Appointments must be made to have seals removed or reapplied.

-- The program will be operated by Improvement District #4 in conjunction with the townsite marina operator.
+- The program will be operated by Improvement District #4’s Clean Lake Initiative in conjunction with the townsite marina operator.
 The program will be cost-recoverable, with a fee charged for all users.

 Council follows a meeting agenda, and often has guest presenters.
 If you would like to be on the agenda of a Council meeting, please contact Scott Barton in writing at email@example.com at least two weeks prior to the meeting.
 Council meets regularly the third Friday of each month, but please check the website or contact Scott Barton to confirm.
 From time to time the meetings have to be rescheduled.